cointobanks/lifetioncoin-docs/_includes/devdoc/guide_block_chain.md

 Full nodes can also check block and transaction version numbers.
 If the block or transaction version numbers seen in several recent blocks are higher than the version numbers the node uses, it can assume it doesn't use the current consensus rules.
-Dash Core reports this situation through the `getnetworkinfo` RPC and `-alertnotify` command if set.
+Lifetioncoin Core reports this situation through the `getnetworkinfo` RPC and `-alertnotify` command if set.

 In either case, block and transaction data should not be relied upon